Force over Distance: Chapter 50

 Young tipped his head back, shut his eyes, and tried not to lose his mind.

 What if he’d trapped Nick Rush in the ship?
 What if he’d, somehow, opened an avenue to corporeality for the AI?
 Would it take that?
 Would it want that?
 Would it know what the hell it was doing?
-Could the combination exist, running on the hardware of Rush’s brain?
+Could the combination run on the hardware of Rush’s brain?
 He thought he’d pulled it apart, but what if it had recombined within Rush?

 But now?
 Speaking Ancient?
 Running interference?
 Politely acquiescing to TJ’s requests?
 A willingness to be carried through the halls?
 The flashbacks he’d forced through his mind like code?
 The terror that Young’s attempts to reach him had triggered?
 The AI’s vanishing act?

-He should have checked.
+He should’ve checked.

 He should check now.